shredEngineer/xreview.io/README.md

 ## The Solution

-**Composable Trust Networks**
+**Composable Trust Networks** distribute authority while maintaining your quality standards:

-Build a network of researchers whose judgment you trust.
-Papers are weighted by reviews from YOUR network—not generic "experts."
-This distributes authority while maintaining your quality standards.
+- Build a network of researchers whose judgment you trust.
+- Papers are weighted by reviews from YOUR network — not generic "experts."

-### How It Works

-1. Curate researchers you trust (1st degree connections)
-2. See papers reviewed by your network
-3. Trust scores weighted by network position and expertise
-4. Transparent review process

 ## Tech Stack